aspose-pdf/Aspose.PDF-Documentation/php-java/advanced-operations/working-with-documents/optimize-pdf/_index.md

 ## Removing Unused Streams

 Sometimes a document contains unused resource streams.
-These streams are not “unused objects” because they are referenced from a page’s resource dictionary.
+These streams are not “unused objects” because they are referenced from a page's resource dictionary.
 This may happen in cases where an image has been removed from the page but not from the page resources.
 Also, this situation often occurs when pages are extracted from the document and document pages have “common” resources, that is, the same Resources object.
 Page contents are analyzed in order to determine if a resource stream is used or not.
 Unused streams are removed.
 Sometimes this decreases the document size.

 ```php